 Contact Connecticut’s Robotic Surgery Attorneys TODAY

 If you believe that you were injured during or as a result of a robotic surgical procedure, you should consult with a highly-regarded law firm with the resources and capabilities necessary to handle your potential case.
-The Connecticut injury litigation attorneys at Berkowitz and Hanna LLC are experienced in handling injury and wrongful death cases involving this robotic surgical technology.
+Our Connecticut injury litigation attorneys are experienced in handling injury and wrongful death cases involving this robotic surgical technology.